Geography

 The learning environment in the two dedicated rooms is bright, spacious and well equipped.
 Lessons are engaging and regularly include opportunities for collaborative learning, where pupils work together to complete projects and presentations, as well as peer assessment.
 Developing these skills improves their confidence and will benefit them in further education and in the workplace.
 Learning in geography is enhanced through the use of new technologies such as iPads and ICT resources.
 We want our pupils to enjoy becoming better learners, effective team workers and better communicators.

 In Year 7, pupils build on their life knowledge to explore their place in the world in relation to other places.
 They explore the weather & climate of the UK and beyond, and how it affects people's lives in richer and poorer areas.
-They investigate the physical formation of UK landscapes and visit the limestone landscape of Ingleton in the Yorkshire Dales.
-Finally, they explore the impacts humans have on the environment and the planet as a whole, and our responsibility of being a good steward of God's planet.
+They explore the impacts humans have on the environment and the planet as a whole, and our responsibility of being a good steward of God's planet.
+Finally, they investigate the physical formation of UK landscapes and visit the limestone landscape of Ingleton in the Yorkshire Dales.

 In Year 8, pupils build on their UK landscapes' knowledge from Year 7 to explore how rivers and coasts have affected and shaped the landscape.
 In addition, they explore the causes, effects and responses to flooding.
 They compare and contrast the differences between richer and poorer areas by studying world population and issues surrounding rapid population growth.
 They then explore our developing world, studying contrasts between richer and poor nations and demographic change.
 They also study the significance of trade and industry on the development of countries.
 They investigate how humans interact with the environment in the specific issue of deforestation and sustainability.
 At the end of Year 8, they begin a unit on tourism which is continued in Year 9, where they explore the benefits and problems of tourism in the UK and beyond.

-The current Year 9 followed a slightly different structure in Year 8 to the one described above.
-Pupils visit the honeypot site of Grasmere in the Lake District.
+At the start of Year 9, pupils visit the honeypot site of Grasmere in the Lake District.
 On the visit they collect primary data to be analysed in school.
 Pupils use both primary and secondary data to explore the impacts of tourism on Grasmere and develop important data presentation skills.
-They then explore our developing world, studying contrasts between richer and poor nations and demographic change.
-They also study the significance of trade and industry on the development of countries.
-They will recall on knowledge from Year 8, when they studied issues surrounding population growth.
+They then explore our ‘Restless Earth’, where we look at plate tectonics, volcanoes and earthquakes.
 They will explore the world’s ‘Global Powers’ (BRICS) and contrast their physical and human characteristics.
 Before moving into Year 10, they will explore resource management, and how countries manage their resources in a sustainable way.

 The current Year 11 followed a different structure in Year 10 to the one described above.
-The current Year 11 visit the Salford Quays to conduct their urban study and the River Wyre to conduct their river study.
+The current Year 11 visit the River Wyre in October to conduct their river fieldwork study.
 Primary and secondary data is analysed in school.
 Pupils also develop their data presentation skills.
-Following the fieldwork analyses, they move on to study ecosystems.
+Following the fieldwork analysis, they continue to study ecosystems.
 They examine characteristics of tropical rainforests and UK deciduous woodlands and investigate why these ecosystems are under threat.
 They examine how our use of resources is putting our planet at risk and explore sustainability in energy production.
 Finally, they will bring together their knowledge from the entire geography curriculum to study challenges facing the UK and how we can overcome them.
 Pupils will complete three GCSE exam papers at the end of Year 11 (Edexcel Geography A).

 Geography Learning Schemes